authgear/authgear-server/docs/specs/workflow-customization.md

 The configuration is declarative.
 It only specifies what identity or authenticator to create.
 But the exact execution is unspecified in the configuration.
 In this section, we specify how Default UI execute flows according to the configuration.

 Each `signup_flow`, `login_flow`, and `signup_login_flow` will be executed with a [Workflow](./workflow.md#workflow).

-### `login_flows` in Default UI

-Default UI executes login flow in the following order:

-- Perform `primary_authentication`.
-  - Identify the User with one of the `identification_method`.
-  - Authenticate the User with one of the `authentication_methods`.
-  - The used authenticator cannot be used again in `secondary_authentications`.
-- Perform `secondary_authentication` one by one.
-  - The used authenticator in each `secondary_authentication` cannot be used again in subsequent `secondary_authentications`.

 ### `signup_login_flows` in Default UI